 - At this time of year clients are in a mad rush.
 Use salon signage to show where everything is to help them pin down what they’re looking for and prompt additional purchases.

 - Shelf/display signs should include features, advantages and benefits (FABs)

 - Retail product endorsed by a celebrity?
 Make sure you place this endorsement next to the product on the shelf.
 Celebrity endorsements do help sell hair and beauty retail as I explain in this salon marketing blog post.

-11. Use retail psychology in your salon
+11. Clever retail psychology